-More changes came in 2018, when Facebook decided to overhaul the algorithms that decide what gets shown in users’ feeds.
-In January 2018, Mark Zuckerburg wrote a post, explaining that the company will drive its focus towards maintaining connections between people.
+Even more changes came in 2018, when Facebook decided to overhaul the algorithms that dictated what was shown in users’ feeds.
+In January 2018, Mark Zuckerburg wrote a post, explaining that the company was shifting its focus towards maintaining connections between people.
 Sounds great, right?
-For business owners, not so much.
+For business owners trying to get through to new audiences with their marketing, not so much.

-One of the things that changed wasn’t reach per say, it was the way reach was calculated.
-Up until February 2018, the reach metric took into account how many times your content has been loaded in the news feed.
+One of the things that changed wasn’t reach as such but the way reach was calculated.
+Up until February 2018, the reach metric took into account how many times your content has been loaded in individual news feeds.
 As of today, Facebook calculates reach based on how many times a post enters a person’s screen.
-This is supposed to make organic reach of Pages more consistent with the way Facebook measures reach for ads.
+This is supposed to make the organic reach of Pages more consistent with the way Facebook measures reach for ads.

 Facebook reach is a metric often used to assess the performance of businesses on the platform, however, it’s not as straightforward as vanity or engagement metrics.
 Understanding reach is a crucial step to fully understanding the effectiveness of your Facebook marketing and refining your strategy.

 We hope our guide helped make things clearer.
 Let us know in the comments if there is anything else you would like to know about Facebook reach!